renebarto/baremetal/doc/setting-up-a-project.md

 popd
 ```

-In other words, we clean up the CMake build directory, and recreate it, then we step into this directory, and configure CMake to use tutorial/00-build as the root CMake directory, and use the toolchain file.
+In other words, we clean up the CMake build directory, and recreate it, then we step into this directory, and configure CMake to use `tutorial/00-build` as the root CMake directory, and use the toolchain file.
 We are building for Debug.

+### Building

 Then we can build the targets: